-Quite honestly, all of these comment systems are good and any of them can work for you.
+We’ve tried & tested each of these, and quite honestly, all of these commenting systems are good, and any of them can work for you.

 But after this review, you may find that you’re drawn to one over the other.